-A recent article in Harvard Business Review shows consumers reward companies that offer fair products – even in price-sensitive industries such as consumer banking.
+A recent article in Harvard Business Review shows that consumers reward companies that offer fair products—even in price-sensitive industries such as consumer banking.

-“This study shows companies don’t have to choose between sustainability and profitability,” said Remi Trudel, marketing professor at Boston University School of Management and Consumerism Editor for the Network for Business Sustainability (NBS).
+“This study shows companies don’t have to choose between sustainability and profitability,” said Remi Trudel, marketing professor at Boston University's Questrom School of Business, and Consumerism Editor for the Network for Business Sustainability (NBS).
 “The business case for sustainability begins and ends with consumer purchases.”

 Researcher Christoph Loch and colleagues studied TeamBank, a subsidiary of German Volksbanken Raiffeisenbanken (VR) Group.
 VR Group is Germany’s third-largest provider of consumer financial services, with a balance sheet of €7.3 billion.
 In 2006, TeamBank launched a strategy to use fairness and transparency to create competitive advantage in a highly priceconscious marketplace.
-They summed up their brand promise with the motto: “We are honorable merchants.”
+They summed up their brand promise as “We are honorable merchants.”

 What Are “Fair” Financial Products?

 TeamBank’s market research revealed that, while German consumers responded favorably to low prices, they were also eager for “fairness”—an initially vague concept that TeamBank developed into a specific set of products and practices.
 EasyCredit, the bank’s signature product, contains no hidden fees or penalties, offers personalized service and flexible repayment options, and assesses credit risk based on the consumer’s individual situation rather than socioeconomic data.
 The resulting loans carry higher interest rates than many of TeamBank’s competitors, but consumers appear eager to buy: the company grew by 17 per cent in 2011 despite a flat market.